Sails & Trails Summer Camp

 Program AgeBefore May 31After May 31Before May 31After May 31

-Junior Counselors16-17Must apply for JC position
+Junior Instructor16-18Must apply for JI position

 Morning Care 8am – 9am$9/hr.